 - From the 1950s the pub was nicknamed ‘Courtroom No. 10’, a gathering place for detectives and reporters to eat, drink and discuss the trial of the day at the Old Bailey.

 If you want to find out more about the notorious Newgate Prison, Hanging Days and the Magpie and Stump as well as rioters, religious houses, rebels and body snatchers, head for the dark side of the city with Jane Copland.
 Order and Disorder from Guildhall to Smithfield is on Saturday October 30th and Wednesday 3rd November at 1.30pm.
-Click the Walks button to book.
+Click here to book.